jondlm/busseur-server/README.md

 # Busseur Server

 This small server was written to accompany the _busseur_ command line tool for Portland TriMet bus arrivals.
-It's a very thin wrapper around _one_ of the endpoints provided by the [TriMet api][api].
+It's a very thin wrapper around the [TriMet api][api].

 ## Usage